 - There is an additional opportunity to receive follow-up reviews from an external consultant, as well as full support from the Faculty’s EU advisers during the application process.

 Only after receiving the formal invitation, candidates should make their travel arrangements, which will be reimbursed by the Faculty.
-The prerequisite for full reimbursement is the submission of the MSCA Individual Fellowship application that fulfils the official eligibility criteria.
+The prerequisite for full reimbursement is the submission of the MSCA Individual Fellowship application that fulfills the official eligibility criteria.

 Participation costs and hotel accommodation will be arranged and covered by the Faculty beforehand.